DouglasRed/meerkat-mob-social/README.md

 ## Usage

-Keep up to date with all of the latest news stories with your friends families and associates.
-This will allow you to allows be in the "know" in an eventful world.
+Keep up-to-date with all of the latest thoughts from your friends, family members, and associates.
+This will allow you to interact with everyone and share your thoughts and reactions as well.

 ![Alt text](./assets/images/meerkat-mob.jpg)